Gas exchange is measured through several means, including diffusing capacity for carbon monoxide, pulse oximetry, and arterial blood gas sampling.

 DLco may be higher than predicted in patients with heart failure, presumably because the increased pulmonary venous and arterial pressure recruits additional pulmonary microvessels.
 DLco is also increased in patients with erythrocythemia, in part because of increased Hct and because of the vascular recruitment that occurs with increased pulmonary pressures due to increased viscosity.
 DLco is increased in patients with alveolar hemorrhage because RBCs in the alveolar space can also bind CO.
 DLco is also increased in patients with asthma.
-Although this increase is attributed to presumed vascular recruitment, recent data suggest it may also be due to growth factor–stimulated neovascularization.
+Although this increase is attributed to presumed vascular recruitment, some data suggest it may also be due to growth factor–stimulated neovascularization.

 Transcutaneous pulse oximetry estimates O2 saturation (Spo2) of capillary blood based on the absorption of light from light-emitting diodes positioned in a finger clip or adhesive strip probe.
 The estimates are generally very accurate and correlate to within 5% of measured arterial O2 saturation (Sao2).
 Results may be less accurate in patients with highly pigmented skin; patients wearing nail polish; and patients with arrhythmias, hypotension, or profound systemic vasoconstriction, in whom the amplitude of the signal may be dampened.
 Also, pulse oximetry is able to detect only oxyhemoglobin or reduced Hb but not other types of Hb (eg, carboxyhemoglobin, methemoglobin); those types are assumed to be oxyhemoglobin and falsely elevate the Spo2 measurement.